datagrad/01_Data_Scientist_30_days/Blog 1: Introduction to Data Science.md

 Data science is a dynamic and expansive field that offers the tools and methodologies to convert raw data into actionable insights.
 As a new graduate aspiring to become a data science expert, understanding these fundamental aspects sets the stage for diving deeper into this exciting domain.

----

-I hope this provides a comprehensive introduction to data science for new graduates.
-In the next blog, we'll discuss setting up your data science environment.
-Stay tuned!